MACROGURU

 Cascade backtest · our starting baseline — not a track record

-Method: one-sided Brier score in [0,1] (0 = perfect, 0.25 = no-skill coin-flip, 1.0 = confident-and-wrong), with the Murphy reliability/resolution decomposition and a Brier-skill-score vs the base rate and vs the crowd.
+Method: one-sided Brier score in [0,1] (0 = perfect, 0.25 = no-skill coin-flip, 1.0 = confident-and-wrong), with the Murphy reliability/resolution decomposition and a Brier-skill-score vs the base rate and vs the market.
 Scheduled-certain calls (a report lands, a market is closed) are shown but excluded from the skill score.
 Grounded in Tetlock's Good Judgment Project, Murphy (1973), and Metaculus track-record practice.